Thermal Stability: GasLab Q2 Natural Gas Analyzer Improves Combustion Control

 The GasLab Q2 is a real-time natural gas quality analyzer.

 Before reaching any combustion control system and burners, Honeywell’s Elster GasLab Q2 Gas Quality Analyzer determines natural gas fuel’s calorific value, density, and Wobbe index.
-The GasLab Q2 enables furnace operators to optimize fuel and air flow rates for the fuel gas reaching the furnace.
-The feedforward burner control system based upon GasLab’s outputs can eliminate fuel-related process upsets while significantly improving thermal stability throughout the process.
+The GasLab Q2 enables furnace operators to optimize fuel and airflow rates for the fuel gas reaching the furnace.
+The feedforward burner control system based on GasLab’s outputs can eliminate fuel-related process upsets while significantly improving thermal stability.

 This compact, comprehensive natural gas analyzer continuously monitors the natural gas quality, updating its digital and analog outputs every second.
-The GasLab Q2 has a built-in, user-adjustable, speed-loop bypass and a T90<6 seconds, providing accurate feedforward fuel quality signals to any combustion control system.
+The GasLab Q2 has a built-in, user-adjustable, speed-loop bypass and a quick response, providing accurate feedforward fuel quality signals to any combustion control system.

 The GasLab Q2 meets the reliability and accuracy required by industrial consumers.
 Its operational performance is automatically validated using a simple calibration gas mixture of CO2 in methane with only annual maintenance.